Aniz/JSS2019/README.md

 ## Taxonomy of the errors in the Domain Specific Languages

-1. Elements with the same name
-a) Same Property on the same Element
-b) Duplicated Elements
+1. Elements with the same name <br> a) Same Property on the same Element <br> b) Duplicated Elements

-2.  <span>Relationship Errors</span><br> a) Relations with wrong types of
-    Elements, Wrong Element or Relation Type b) Duplicated Relationships
+2. Relationship Errors<br> a) Relations with wrong types of Elements, Wrong Element or Relation Type <br> b) Duplicated Relationships

-3.  <span>Inheritance Errors</span> a) Cycles in the inheritance
-    Relationships b) Properties with the same name in the child and father elements.
+3. Inheritance Errors <br> a) Cycles in the inheritance Relationships <br> b) Properties with the same name in the child and father elements.

-4.  <span>Missing Errors</span> a) Element is missing a Property b) Element is missing a mandatory Relationship c) Element is missing a Property of a Relationship
+4. Missing Errors<br> a) Element is missing a Property <br> b) Element is missing a mandatory Relationship <br> c) Element is missing a Property of a Relationship

-5.  <span>Declaration Errors</span> a) Element is not declared b)
-    Property of a Relationship is not declared
+5. Declaration Errors<br> a) Element is not declared <br> b) Property of a Relationship is not declared

-6.  <span>Other errors</span>
+6. Other errors